About This Drive

 Late this afternoon, drive approximately 7.4km from Quilpie to take in a spectacular sunset from Baldy Top, a magnificent boulder formation, millions of years old.
 The relatively easy ten-minute climb to the top will reward you with breathtaking panoramic vistas, the perfect sunset photo stop.

-It is easy to spend a day or more in and around Eromanga, visit the Living History Centre next to one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knoto-a-saurus and Opalopolis Park and enjoy a picnic near sand dunes or on the famous Kyabra waterhole.
+It is easy to spend a day or more in and around Eromanga, visit the Living History Centre close to one of Australia’s iconic outback pubs, the Eromanga Royal Hotel est. 1885, Knot-a-saurus and Opalopolis Park and enjoy a picnic near the famous Kyabra waterhole.

 - Eromanga to Noccundra Hotel (approx. 177km / 3hr 35min)